 Slices of soda bread are delicious as is or toasted and spread with butter or jam.

-Here's why you'll love this recipe
+Here's why you'll love my Irish Soda Bread

 Old-fashioned, seeded Irish soda bread is simple to pull together.
 Dry ingredients are blended with buttermilk; the dough is squeezed together into a loaf before baking.
 This bread is made without eggs, butter, or yeast.
 It's so easy you could make several loaves a week!